jeremytammik/voltage_controlled_relay/README.md

 equipped with a [wokwi simulation](https://wokwi.com/projects/338248486164103762), since it includes functionality to support minimum and maximum timeouts for each state.

-It would be cool to set up such a simulation for this project as well.
+It would be cool to set up such a wokwi simulation for this project as well.

 ## Authors